TalosUVS/Airborne-Disease-Transmission-Risk-Evaluator/Code/Arduino Code/project_arduino/README (IMPORTANT).md

-# ESP32 Flu Risk Sensor Module
+# Flu Risk Sensor Module

-This module contains the firmware for an ESP32-based flu risk detection system.
+This module contains the firmware for an microcontroller-based flu risk detection system.
 It runs a web server that displays environmental sensor data and allows users to submit room parameters to predict flu transmission risk.

 ## 📡 What It Does